tannu295/Sign_language_recognition-/README.md

-Sign recognition  model used to classify getsures based on American Sign Language .
+Sign Language Recognition based on American Sign Language used to classify static gestures.